Local Estate Sale Companies

 In addition to commission, some companies include other estate sale fees such as trash hauling and advertising.

 Hiring the estate sale company with the lowest estate sale commission rate might not mean you’ll be getting the most money in the end.
-A seasoned estate sale company could have a 50% commission rate, but they offer years of practice, know-how, an established customer base, and relationships with brokers and auction houses—which could mean more money for your estate items.
+A seasoned estate sale company could have a 40%-50% commission rate, but they offer years of practice, know-how, an established customer base, and relationships with brokers and auction houses—which could mean more money for your estate items.
 You may also consider an estate sale company with a lower commission rate such as 25%, but a lower estate sale commission rate may mean a less experienced company.
+As the old saying goes, you get what you pay for!

 You might also want to ask the estate sale company what they expect the sale to gross.
 However, you must consider some margin of error as many variables can affect the outcome of a sale, from the merchandise to the weather.